the AT Command Set

 Hardware Flow Control

-Courier 56K Corporate modems implement hardware flow control by detecting
+Courier 56K Business Modems implement hardware flow control by dropping

 to restart the flow of data.